Screen fatigue is harming your eyesight and sabotaging businesses.

 One simple routine that you can start right away is the 20-20-20 rule.
 This is where every 20 minutes, you look at something 20 feet away for 20 seconds.

-But to the technical aspects:
+But now to the more legislative aspects:

-“Presenteeism” – staying at work despite being unfit for work, fatigued and often remaining for more hours than contracted, but not actually being productive – now accounts for an average 20% lost productivity or one day in five.
+“Presenteeism” – staying at work despite being unfit for work, fatigued and remaining for more hours than contracted, yet not being productive – now accounts for an average 20% lost productivity or one day in five.
 It’s harming your workforce and leaving you open to disability lawsuits under the ADA and Equality Act in the UK, especially since the WCAG 2.1 and BSI ISO 30071.1 Accessibility Regulations came into force

 Help the S.M.A.R.T.
 Foundation